Government of Florida: Budget

-Each civil entity has its own budget: state, county, and municipal.
+Each civil entity has its budget: state, county, and municipal.

 State

 In June 2015, the state's debt was $25.7 billion.
+Also in 2015, Florida lawmakers were dealing with a record high state budget and were looking at $1 billion in suggested tax cuts.

 Capital city

 The commissioners charged by the government of the unified Florida to select a permanent capital selected Tallahassee, then between the two major cities of Florida, Pensacola and Saint Augustine, as the state capital, in 1823.
 The White people expelled the Native Americans, who were opposed to leaving their land, before settling Tallahassee.
-The commissioners were Dr. W.H.
-Simmons, from St. Augustine, and John Lee Williams, from Pensacola.
+The commissioners were W. H. Simmons, from St. Augustine, and John Lee Williams, from Pensacola.
 Richard Keith Call and a founder of Jacksonville, John Bellamy, wanted the capital in what is now Lake County but their efforts failed.

 From the beginning of Tallahassee's history there were multiple attempts to move the state capital.
 A July 1957 Florida Historical Quarterly article stated that this was because of Tallahassee's distance from other settlements.

 As Florida's size and population grew and spread south, the center of the state's population and the geographic center of the state changed.
-Using data from the 2010 U.S. Census, according to the Florida Bureau of Economic and Business Research, the state's center of population was southern Polk County.
+Using data from the 2010 U.S. census, according to the Florida Bureau of Economic and Business Research, the state's center of population was southern Polk County.
 The geographic center of the state is Brooksville.
-Because Tallahassee became increasingly far from many Floridians, there were additional proposals to move the capital to Orlando, a more centrally-located city, in the late 1960s.
+Because Tallahassee became increasingly far from many Floridians, there were additional proposals to move the capital to Orlando, a more centrally located city, in the late 1960s.
 The City of Orlando, in 1967, passed a referendum stating that it would accept becoming the capital.
 These proposals stopped after the new Florida Capitol opened in Tallahassee in 1977.
 Politicians from North Florida had opposed the idea of moving the state capital.
-Adam C. Smith of the Tampa Bay Times argued in 2016 that Tallahassee is no longer an appropriate location for the capital, and he cited an American Economic Review article which stated that state capitals far from their populations are more prone to corruption than those that are not.
+Adam C. Smith of the Tampa Bay Times argued in 2016 that Tallahassee is no longer an appropriate location for the capital, and he cited an American Economic Review article that stated that state capitals far from their populations are more prone to corruption than those that are not.